-Both of these microphones have similar design features, which include a matte-like finish, alongside a golden front finish for a complete classy look.
+Both of these microphones have similar design features, which include a matte-like finish, alongside a golden front finish for a completely classy look.

-The material construction for both the mics is metal, and so, you’re assured of durability and longevity from the mics.
+The material construction for both the mics is metal, so, you’re assured of the durability and longevity of the mics.